altangent/lnd-async/README.md

 ## Versions

+- 4.0.0 - Updated for 0.8.1-beta, now includes all proto services
 - 3.0.0 - Support for 0.8.0-beta
 - 2.0.0 - Support for 0.7.1-beta, switching to valid SEMVER release format
 - 1.8.0 - Support for 0.6.1-beta